pavanjava/bootstrap-rag/bootstraprag/templates/llamaindex/simple_rag/readme.md

 - verify the swagger redoc and documentation as below
 - open browser and hit `http://localhost:8000/redoc`
 - open browser and hit `http://localhost:8000/docs`

+Note: if you are deploying RAG using docker please change the env file to point to right host